 So then, out would come the saw and bit by bit, branches were removed in a symmetrical fashion (it had to be the perfect Christmas tree) so that it could fit through the door.
 Oh and that's not all; once the tree is in situ, after an age of my husband trying to get the blasted tree upright jamming in bricks and sand and goodness knows whatever else; and hours and hours of decorating the tree, it collapses and falls to the ground, with water and sand and bricks muddying the white carpet; and children happily playing board games close to said tree, flee in all directions in fear of their lives as 'father dear' cries out 'TIMBER'!!

 So.........finally we decided we would buy a faux Christmas tree!!!!!!
 Oh no!!!!!
-The earth will stop spinning!!!!
+The earth will stop spinning on it's axis!!!!
 Unpardonable, I know but we all just decided that enough was enough and we wanted to make our 1st December a little more pleasant!!

 Well that was the plan.
 It's just that our faux, perfectly symmetrical Christmas tree is 9 feet tall!!
-I must admit it is a beauty.....BUT......it means that I climb up a ladder and scurry down again, ad nauseum for hours, festooning said tree with lights, beaded garlands and then the decorations which take an age to decide where they would look best!!!
+I must admit it is a beauty.....BUT......it means that I clamber up a ladder and scurry down again, ad nauseum for hours, festooning said tree with lights, beaded garlands and then the decorations which take an age to decide where they would look best......oh alright per!!!

 I have often thought that it would be wonderful if only my husband could build a 9 feet plus cupboard, so that his dear wife could just wheel the tree in, close the cupboard door, and each year, when the season of great joy comes aknocking again, I could just wheel it out fully decorated; ready to go!!
 Easy!!
 He, of course says, "but think of all the fun you would miss out on"!!!!!!!
 Mmmmmm......I don't believe him...........because, strangely enough, after he has connected the cords for the lights and asks if I am in need of his services anymore, he disappears......probably in search of a stiff drink!!
 Not that I blame him.......as the woman before him on the 1st December, is not the same 'sweet' woman that he married.
 No the woman before him kinda vaguely resembles that of a shrew-like Shakespearian character!!